floooh/fips/site/p010_getstarted.md

 ### Get required tools

-Run './fips diag tools' to check for required tools, install any that are list as 'NOT FOUND'.
+Run './fips diag tools' to check for required tools, install any that are listed as 'NOT FOUND'.
 The list of required tools may differ depending on your host platform.

 {% highlight bash %}